grahammoore/bank-account-kata/java-kata/README.md

 There are also some extra considerations, how do we create accounts and how do we create money?
 (If you really know how to create lots of money please send me details!!!)

-This is how our account class could look like...
+This is how our account and money classes could look like...

 ````java
 class Account {